 Following encouraging small-scale trials, EDP began large-scale deployments in Brazil in 2017.
 During the next two years, the project will reach more than 2.5 million people across the municipalities of Rio de Janeiro and Niteroi.

-The Eliminate Dengue research program has been brought to Brazil by The Oswaldo Cruz Foundation (Fiocruz), under the guidance of the Ministry of Health.
+Eliminate Dengue Brazil has been brought to Brazil by The Oswaldo Cruz Foundation (Fiocruz), under the guidance of the Ministry of Health.